 I do believe I could have made it with a slower guide.
 Much slower.
 But the group was young and spry and they were racing for the sunrise.
 A thick mist prevented a 4:00 a.m. start because there was zero visibility.
 By the time we started up at 5:15 a.m., there were precious few minutes before sunrise.

 Tedly wouldn’t go up without me.
 Part of the reason was I needed the flashlight to go back down, and he needed it to go up.
 So he refused to leave me.
 He was disappointed, of course.
 He could have made it up with no issue.
 There was another smaller group that headed up shortly after dawn that we passed on the way back down to camp.
 He could have followed them up, but he didn’t.
 He wanted to stay with me.

-There was another woman who came back down from our group, also unable to reach the peak.
+There was another woman who came back down from our group, also unable to reach the peak on the last leg of the hike to see the Fuego Volcano.
 And there were several people in a nearby camp who watched the sun rise close to the top, like us.
-Sunrise is to the east of the Agua volcano – another volcano you can see from Acatenango, pictured below.
+Sunrise is to the east of the Agua Volcano – another volcano you can see from Acatenango, pictured below.

 Back to the summit push.
 For older people, or for people not in the greatest shape, I’d recommend you make sure your guide will stay with you at your pace to reach the top.
 Again, you get what you pay for.

 The hike down

 I kept up great for the first 2,000 feet down.
 Then my legs started to get tired – real tired.
 My quads were on fire, and my knees were weak and a bit sore.
 Florencio led the way down (sometimes on a different and faster, but steeper, trail) and Moses took up the rear.
 At one point, Moses passed me by.
 He had a lot of gear and his legs were strong enough to go faster.
 The faster you go downhill, the easier it is, as long as your legs can handle it.